-When I was a kid, I remember my dad going to a fancy super market and buying a pack of frozen spring rolls, shrimp rolls (aka firecracker shrimp), and samosas.
+When I was a kid, I remember my dad going to a fancy supermarket and buying a pack of frozen spring rolls, crunchy shrimp rolls (also known as firecracker shrimps), and samosas.
 He would bring them home and all we needed to do was fry them and serve them.
 In our minds, we all pretended it was special guest food, but in all honesty, we would fry them up every now and then when my parents were in the mood.
-My favorite of the lot was the firecracker shrimp, so I had to figure out how to make them myself.
-To the uninitiated, firecracker shrimp is a delicious and crunchy shrimp roll that’s commonly served as an appetizer or “small chops” as we Nigerians like to call it in our parties.
-They’re usually called firecrackers because of the satisfyingly crisp snap and crackle that comes out of biting into one.
+My favorite of the lot was the crunchy shrimp roll, so I had to figure out how to make them myself.
+To the uninitiated, crunchy shrimp roll is a delicious combination of shrimp wrapped in a thin starch wrap (like a spring roll wrap) that’s commonly served as an appetizer or “small chops” as we Nigerians like to call it in our parties.
+They’re usually called firecracker shrimps because of the satisfyingly crisp snap and crackle that comes out of biting into one.

-I recently had firecracker shrimp in a restaurant, and it took me back to my childhood special that I had forgotten.
-Once I mentioned this memory to my husband, who happened to be dinning with me, he challenged me to make them myself.
+I recently had crunchy shrimp rolls in a restaurant, and it took me back to my childhood special that I had forgotten.
+Once I mentioned this memory to my husband, who happened to be dining with me, he challenged me to make them myself.
 I accepted the challenge, and on my first try, it was a success.
-Like with the samosas that I made, I used store bought spring roll wrappers for ease and convenience.
+Like with the samosas that I made previously, I used store bought spring roll wrappers for ease and convenience.
 One day I will perfect my spring roll wrapper recipe and share, but for now, I am satisfied with the store bought version since it is fairly inexpensive.

-I served my firecracker shrimp with a peanut dip made with a Nigerian style spicy peanut butter called ose-oji (recipe coming soon).
+I served my crunchy shrimp rolls with a peanut dip made with a Nigerian style spicy peanut butter called ose-oji (recipe coming soon).
 You may also serve it with a sweet and spicy sauce of your choice.